 Although I’m based in the UK, I offer most of my services online or over the phone so it doesn’t really matter where you are located as long as we can make the time zone thing work.
 Some of what I offer is asynchronous.

 Most of the time, your issues are pretty mundane.
 The number one thing you worry about is finding time to write.
 Developing sustainable practices is hard.
-You will also benefit from support to identify priorities, set boundaries, establish habits, and make all those smaller decisions that take you in the direction you’ve identified.
+Finding time to write is also tied up with how you manage all of your other responsibilities and the bigger issue of work-life balance.
+You will also benefit from support to identify priorities, set boundaries, establish habits, and make the decisions that enable you to do the important work and avoid burnout.

 The Academic Writing Studio is a membership website that offers a community of peers who support each other along their respective journeys, along with a growing set of MP3 and PDF resources for establishing a writing practice, planning your semester, dealing with reviewer comments, selecting a journal, and so on.
 One of the main activities in the Studio is A Meeting With Your Writing, which provides just enough structure to support you in making and keeping a commitment to write regularly.

-Membership in the studio is $35CDN/month (+ applicable taxes*) paid monthly, at the beginning of each semester, or annually by recurring subscription.
+Membership in the studio is £22/month (+ applicable taxes*) paid monthly, at the beginning of each semester, or annually by recurring subscription.

 If you don’t need the support of synchronous Meetings or the times don’t work for you, Foundations of an Academic Writing Practice enables you to be part of this community and access the other resources.
-This is a great place to start for only $54CDN per year (+ applicable taxes*).
-(Annual membership only, but that comes out to less than $5 per month.)
+This is a great place to start for only £33 per year (+ applicable taxes*).

 All members of the Academic Writing Studio receive a substantial discount on Confidence Boost and Wayfinding.